datastax/zdm-proxy/CONTRIBUTING.md

 When  you're ready to code, follow these steps:

-1. If you haven't done so yet, go ahead now and fork the ZDM Proxy repository into your own Github account.
+1. If you haven't done so yet, go ahead now and fork the ZDM Proxy repository into your own Github account and clone it on your machine.
 That's how you'll be able to make contributions, you cannot push directly to the main repository, but you can open a Pull Request for your branch when you're ready.

-2. From your fork create a new local branch where you'll make your changes.
+2. From your fork, create a new local branch where you'll make changes.
 Give it a short, descriptive, name.
-If there's an associated issue open, include it as a prefix, *zdm-#issue-name*, for example: zdm-10-fix-bug-xyz.
+If there's an associated issue open, include its number as a prefix, *zdm-#issue-name*, for example: zdm-10-fix-bug-xyz.

 3. Make the changes you want locally and validate them with the [test tools](#running-unit-tests) provided.
 Push the